-The Property Tax Division assumes it will need .16 FTE in FY25.
-The division will update the current 242-page Delinquent Real Property Tax and Tax Forfeiture manual.
+Property Tax will update the current 242-page Delinquent Real Property Tax and Tax Forfeiture manual.
 The division assumes it will update its employee manual and internal procedures and hold meetings to discuss these updates.
-The division assumes it will attend external meetings with stakeholders.
-The division assumes these meetings will require preparation time.
-It is assumed that the meetings will include conferences, county meetings, and meetings with any other stakeholder.
-The division assumes it will receive and answer numerous taxpayer and county questions regarding the new process.
-The division assumes it will update the external webpage.
+The division assumes it will attend external meetings with stakeholders regarding the new process and that these meetings will require preparation time.
+It is assumed that the meetings will include conferences, county meetings, and meetings with other stakeholders.
+The division assumes it will receive and answer taxpayer and county questions regarding the new process and that it will update the external webpage.

-The Appeals, Legal Services, and Disclosure (ALSD) Division assumes the property tax attorneys will require .07 FTE of attorney time in FY25 and .04 FTE of attorney time in FY26 as this bill creates a process to make a claim for sale proceeds surplus.
-The attorney time is to review amended manual sections and answer questions from the counties.
+The Appeals, Legal Services, and Disclosure (ALSD) Division assumes the property tax attorneys will require .09 FTE of attorney time in FY25 and .04 FTE of attorney time in FY26 as this bill creates a process to make a claim for sale proceeds surplus.
+The attorney time is to review amended manual sections, answer questions from the counties, and review new claim forms for surplus proceeds and for claims of excess value of the mineral interests.